 For medicinal products that exhibit linear pharmacokinetics in adults, single-dosepharmacokinetic studies in the pediatric population may provide sufficient information fordosage selection.
 This can be corroborated, if indicated, by sparse sampling in multidoseclinical studies.
 Any nonlinearity in absorption, distribution, and elimination in adults andany difference in duration of effect between single and repeated dosing in adults wouldsuggest the need for steady state studies in the pediatric population.
 All these approachescan be facilitated by knowledge of adult pharmacokinetic parameters.
 Knowing thepathways of clearance (renal and metabolic) of the medicinal product and understandingthe age-related changes of those processes can often be helpful in planning pediatricstudies.

+Dosing recommendations for most medicinal products used in the pediatric population areusually based on milligram (mg)/kilogram (kg) body weight up to a maximum adult dose.
 While dosing based on mg/square meter body surface area might be preferred, clinicalexperience indicates that errors in measuring height or length (particularly in smallerchildren and infants) and calculation errors of body surface area from weight and height arecommon.
 For some medications (e.g., medications with a narrow therapeutic index, suchas those used in oncology), surface-area-guided dosing may be necessary, but extra careshould be taken to ensure proper dose calculation.
+Practical considerations to facilitate pharmacokinetic studies

 The volume of blood withdrawn should be minimized in pediatric studies.
 Blood volumesshould be justified in protocols.
 Institutional review boards/independent ethics committees(IRBs/IECs) review and may define the maximum amount of blood (usually on a milliliters(mL)/kg or percentage of total blood volume basis) that may be taken for investigationalpurposes.
 Several approaches can be used to minimize the amount of blood drawn and/orthe number of venipunctures.

-• Use of population pharmacokinetics and sparse sampling based on optimal sampling theory to minimize the number of samples obtained from each patient.
+theory to minimize the number of samples obtained from each patient.
 Techniquesinclude (1) sparse sampling approaches where each patient contributes as few as 2 to4 observations at predetermined times to an overall population area-under-the-curveand (2) population pharmacokinetic analysis using the most useful sampling time pointsderived from modeling of adult data.

 The principles in study design, statistical considerations, and choice of control groupsdetailed in ICH E6, E9, and E10 generally apply to pediatric efficacy studies.
 There are,however, certain features unique to pediatric studies.
 The potential for extrapolation ofefficacy from studies in adults to pediatric patients or from older to younger pediatricpatients is discussed in section II.D.
 Where efficacy studies are going to be conducted,companies may want to develop, validate, and employ different endpoints for specific ageand developmental subgroups.
 Measurement of subjective symptoms, such as pain, callsfor different assessment instruments for patients of different ages.
 In pediatric patients withchronic diseases, the response to a medicinal product may vary among patients not onlybecause of the duration of the disease and its chronic effects but also because of thedevelopmental stage of the patient.
 Many diseases in the preterm and term newborn infantare unique or have unique manifestations precluding extrapolation of efficacy from olderpediatric patients and call for novel methods of outcome assessment.